SixSleepyAsh/zois/content/index.md

 ---
-title: Chronicles of Zoís
+title: The Chronicles of Zoís
 ---

-# The Chronicles of Zoís
 *Index of Episodes & Characters*